qualk/lebot-nextcord/README.md

 # le bot

 A goofy ahh bot that sends dumb, overused memes on the slightest provocation.
 This included wenomechainsama and beast boy 4 meme.
-It is really fkn simple just watch a yt video on discord.py and you can figure out the rest.
+MOre will be included when I feel like it (I do not know how to code Python).
+It is coded in python using `nextcord`.

 # How to use